-Enduring Understandings/Big Ideas: Essential Questions: Waves are a repeating pattern of motion that transfers What are waves and how do they relate to energy?
-What are the patterns that are found in waves and and energy from place to place.
-Some electromagnetic waves can be detected by what do they mean? humans (light); others can be detected by designed How does light travel and what does it do when it hits technologies (radio waves). an object?
-Sound energy can be represented as waves; the How can we see objects? amplitude and frequency of the waveform represent the properties of the energy.
-Disciplinary Core Ideas
+- Waves are a repeating pattern of motion that transfers energy from place to place. - Some electromagnetic waves can be detected by humans (light); others can be detected by designed technologies (radio waves). - Sound energy can be represented as waves; the amplitude and frequency of the waveform represent the properties of the energy.